 - 3.1 The future growth of Suffolk Coastal will contribute to and enhance a range of sustainable settlements made up of appropriate economic opportunities, new homes, retail and leisure provision and supported by upgraded infrastructure.
-The Local Plan vision for the District in 2036 is based on the vision contained in the East Suffolk Business Plan which looks to 'Maintain and sustainably improve the quality of life for everyone growing up in, living in, working in and visiting East Suffolk'. - 3.2 Suffolk Coastal is central to the future economic growth of the country with major economic opportunities to be realised at the Port of Felixstowe, BT and Sizewell.
-Alongside these large corporations the District is also home to a variety of small and medium sized businesses in the manufacturing, industrial, tourism and creative sectors that supports a vibrant rural economy.
+The Local Plan vision for the District in 2036 is based on the vision contained in the East Suffolk Business Plan which looks to 'Maintain and sustainably improve the quality of life for everyone growing up in, living in, working in and visiting East Suffolk'. - 3.2 Suffolk Coastal is central to the future economic growth of the country with major economic opportunities to be realised in relation to the Port of Felixstowe, BT and Sizewell.
+The District is also home to a variety of small and medium sized businesses in manufacturing, industrial, tourism, creative and other sectors that support a vibrant economy.

-Vision for Suffolk Coastal 2016-2036
+Vision for Suffolk Coastal 2018-2036

-By 2036, the quality of life for everyone growing up in, living in, working in and visiting Suffolk Coastal will have been substantially improved through a healthy economy, a healthy population and a healthy environment.
-The District will have experienced significant levels of growth and created healthy communities through a planned approach which maintains the distinctive character and role of settlements, supported by adequate infrastructure without breaching environmental limitations.
+In 2036 a high quality of life for those growing up in, living in, working in and visiting Suffolk Coastal will have been nurtured through a healthy economy, healthy population and healthy environment supported by suitable infrastructure.
+Significant levels of growth which maintain the distinctive character and role of settlements, while conserving and enhancing the natural environment will have been planned for and delivered.

-Suffolk Coastal will have a diverse, strong and prosperous economy which supports key sectors as well as making the most of opportunities that emerge over the plan period.
-The stronger and more diverse economy will increase local earnings and job opportunities, ensuring that people can stay within their communities.
+Suffolk Coastal will have a diverse, strong and prosperous economy which supports key sectors and embraced new opportunities that emerge over the plan period.
+The stronger and more diverse economy will provide more and better paid local earnings and job opportunities, ensuring that people can stay within their communities.